Viral Mutation: mutation is the worst thing that comes to our mind when we talk about pathogenic microorganisms.

 In cases where the right treatment is taken and the drug is successful in completely eradicating the virus from a certain population, resistance to the drug is unlikely to develop.

-However, if the virus is not completely eliminated from the body, then there is pressure on the virus to escape the effect of the drug and become resistant against it.
+However, if the virus is not completely eliminated from the body, then there is pressure on the virus to escape the effect of the drug and become resistant to it.

 In addition, studies also show that in some cases the virus population is in sync with its replication in such a way that new generations of viruses emerge when the drug concentration is lowest in the body.
 This process is called drug resistance by synchronization.